HM Prison Cookham Wood: The prison today

-All young people have access to showers, and 45 minutes outside in the open air every day.
-The prison operates a resettlement programme for young people coming to the end of their sentences, and has links to community groups and employers.
+All prisoners have access to showers, and 45 minutes outside in the open air every day.
+The prison operates a resettlement programme for people coming to the end of their sentences, and has links to community groups and employers.

+In February 2014, the UK prison watchdog - the Independent Monitoring Boards - announced that they had serious concerns over the safety and decency for children at HMYoung Offenders Institution Cookham Wood.
+In 2024 it was repurposed as a Category C adult prison, initially to accommodate those jailed arising from the 2024 United Kingdom riots.